CANCER TREATMENT OPTIONS

 Surgery is only one part of a patient’s treatment plan.
-For example, a woman with breast cancer may be treated with surgery, radiation therapy and chemotherapy.
+For example, breast cancer treatment options may include surgery, radiation therapy and chemotherapy.
 Sometimes radiation therapy is used as adjuvant therapy to make your primary treatment more effective.
 For example, you can be treated with radiation therapy (the adjuvant treatment) before surgery (the primary treatment) to help shrink the cancer and allow less radical surgery than would otherwise be required, or you may be treated with radiation after surgery to destroy microscopic cells that may have been left behind.

 Teamwork and continuous communication between the patient, the referring physician, surgeon, radiation oncologist and medical oncologist will assure that the patient will receive the most comprehensive, customized treatment for their cancer.

 Central Care Cancer Center have joined forces with NCORP-KC (Community Oncology Research Program) to provide patients at participating locations with the latest in cancer research and care.
 Eligible Central Care Cancer Center patients can enroll in selected NCORP-KC sponsored clinical trials, receive second opinions and consultations and participate in on-site outreach and education programs.